 And that’s really the main point I have.
-So many people manage bids poorly that Smart Bidding should be absolute crap not to improve the performance.
+So many people manage bids poorly that Smart Bidding would have to be absolute crap not to improve on performance.

 Now that we’re taking those actions away, you will suddenly have more time to optimize other parts of your account that you have neglected.